renegade-fi/golang-sdk/README.md

     - `Value`: The ETH value to send

 See example [`02_external_quote_validation`](examples/02_external_quote_validation/main.go) for an example of using these fields to validate a quote before submitting it.

+## Rate Limits
+The rate limits for external match endpoints are as follows:
+- **Quote**: 100 requests per minute
+- **Assemble**: 5 _unsettled_ bundles per minute.
+That is, if an assembled bundle is submitted on-chain, the rate limiter will reset.
+If an assembled match is not settled on-chain, the rate limiter will remove one token from the per-minute allowance.

 ## Supported Tokens
 Renegade supports a specific set of tokens for external matches.
 These can be found at: